lirbank/pimdb/README.md

 A lightweight **Persistent In-Memory Database** written in TypeScript.

-⚠️ **Alpha Notice:** PimDB is in an early stage of development.
+⚠️ **Alpha notice:** PimDB is in an early stage of development.
 Persistence is not yet available, and features as well as the API are subject to change.
 Use with caution in experimental or non-critical projects.

 PimDB is designed for browser-based applications but can also be used on the server.
 Its core features are actively being developed to deliver a lightweight and fast in-memory database for the browser.